mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 14, 2021

-**Today's JavaScript Progress**: Refactored some old exercises and explored the what and why of pseudocode by taking a simple specification and converting it into pseudocode.
+**Today's JavaScript Progress**: Refactored old exercises and explored the what & why of pseudocode by taking a simple specification and converting it into pseudocode.
 I also tried pseudocode for loops and functions.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-021)
 &nbsp;